At All Saints we follow the new National Curriculum which has a larger focus on coding and programming.

 Computers are pretty simple machines, they can only ever do what humans tell them to.
 On the basic level, the computer has a brain, the CPU (central processing unit) that is made of millions of transistors which has only 2 states, either on or off.

 Children have an e-safety lesson at the start of every term, they are reminded of any relevant e-safety points every lesson.
+We have 2 Year 6 e-safety ambassadors who work with the e-safety team.

 If you have any e-safety concerns or questions at all please contact Mrs Keen or Mrs Judges.
 If you feel a child is in immediate danger please contact CEOP or the local police.

 It is against the rules for any child under the age of 13 to have a Facebook account.
 If you decide to allow your child to have an account please make sure they know how to set their privacy settings.
+If you can have discussions now about how we communicate with others and the dangers and pitfalls of social media its more likely that your children will be able to avoid these dangers.

 We use many programmes and apps that are free check out the links to download them.
 DO NOT install anything on your computer without checking with an adult first and making sure our antivirus is up to date.
 Make sure you look carefully and choose the correct version for your operating system.